We have an amazing range of courses and a choice of how you study

 Paul's teaching experience ranges over some 20 years.
 In this time he has delivered lectures and seminars at Prague College in the Czech Republic, Tsinghua University and Suzhou Institute of Art and Design Technology in China.
 In November 2013 Paul ran a joint design project entitled Design for our Future Selves with the Suzhou Institute of Art and Design Technology.
 This was designed to encourage internationalisation of the curriculum and for design students to think about cross-cultural design solutions for an ageing population.

 Paul's academic interests are wide-ranging.
-He recently helped to form (and is secretary of) the Christopher Dresser Society, in recognition of the contribution of the renowned Victorian designer to the History of Middlesbrough.
-He is currently working with the Dorman Museum in Middlesbrough to catalogue and present a significant collection of recently acquired Dresser artefacts.
-He maintains an interest in 20th century design issues and supervises dissertation and post-graduate students.
+He recently helped to form (and is Chair of) the Christopher Dresser Society, in recognition of the contribution of the renowned Victorian designer to the History of Middlesbrough.
+He organised the first Christopher Dresser Symposium in 2013 and is in the planning stages of a Middlesbrough wide Dresser Festival in the summer of 2015.

 Paul's other significant specialism is in the field of Sustainable Design theory.
 He has presented papers at a number of UK and International conferences including the Changing the Change conference in Turin (July 2008) and co-edited a special issue of the Design Philosophy Papers dealing with the role of design historical writing in the context of the sustainability debate.
 In 2013 he presented his most recent research on 'Design History, Connoisseurship and Sustainability: Object Lessons and Collecting as Learning Tools for Designers' at the EKSIG /Design Research Society conference at Loughborough University.

-2013 EKSIG Conference , July 2013, Design Research Society Paper Presentation ‘Design History, Connoisseurship and Sustainability: Object Lessons and Collecting as Learning Tools for Designers’.
-Paper presentation
+2013 EKSIG Conference, Loughborough, Design Research Society, July 2013.
+Paper presentation and 5000 word essay, ‘Design History, Connoisseurship and Sustainability: Object Lessons and Collecting as Learning Tools for Designers’.http://www.experientialknowledge.org.uk/proceedings_2013_files/EKSIG%202013%20Conference%20Proceedings.pdf

-2009 Changing the Change Conference, Turin, July 2009, ‘Histories and Utopias: Learning from Les Modernistes’, Paper presentation.
+2009 Changing the Change Conference, Turin, July 2009.
+Paper presentation, ‘Histories and Utopias: Learning from Les Modernistes’.